bbelderbos/bluesky-backup/README.md

   - This may take longer depending on the total number of posts.
 - On subsequent runs:
   - Only new posts (up to 100, the API's limit) will be retrieved.
 - I kept it simple for starters, so this does not include replies to posts (including your own), reposts, likes (stats) and media file links.
-More than happy to receive contributions to add these features!
+More than happy to receive contributions to make this better ...
-- The database structure is automatically created on the first run.
+- The DB + its structure is automatically created on the first run.
-- I included a GitHub Action to run this automatically every day.
 - Original idea: [Mastodon Backup Script](https://github.com/bbelderbos/mastodon-backup).

 ---

-There you go, now you'll have an automated backup of your Bluesky posts! 🚀
+There you go, now you can have an automated backup of your Bluesky posts! 🚀